 back to top

-- The School of Business part-time MBA program, designed exclusively for working professionals, ranked #1 in North Carolina for the fourth consecutive year, and was the only program of its kind in the state ranked in the Top 40 in the March 2013 U.S. News & World Report rankings.
-Overall, the part-time Wake Forest MBA ranked at No. 28, which puts it in the top 10% nationally.
+- The School of Business part-time MBA program, designed exclusively for working professionals, ranked #1 in North Carolina for the fifth consecutive year in the March 2014 U.S. News & World Report rankings.
+Overall, the part-time Wake Forest MBA ranked in the Top 20 nationally and was the only program of its kind in the state ranked in the top 60.

 - The School of Business MBA for Working Professionals ranked No. 27 in the nation and No. 8 in the South in Bloomberg BusinessWeek's 2013 overall ranking of part-time MBA programs.
 The publication ranks Wake Forest's part-time MBA programs No. 5 in the nation for academic quality, based on six measures such as work experience, GMAT scores and completion rate.
 To compile the rankings, the publication surveyed more than 10,000 recent graduates from 138 business schools.